manymoments/manymoments.github.io/about-ittai.md

 <img align="left" width="200" height="200" src="../img/ittai.jpg" hspace="20">

-Ittai is a Researcher at VMware Research.
+Ittai is a Researcher at Intel Labs.

 He does research in Algorithms and Distributed Computing.